 The Broken, book one of the Forbidden Amish Love series.
 The story continues in book two, The Forbidden.
 Watch for the dramatic conclusion in book three, The Secret.

 Three book series that must be read in order.
+Also my bestselling Amish romance series.

 The woman of the house since her mueter died at age eleven, Elizabeth Shetler dreams of being independent—or at least safely away from her abusive vater.
 When she overhears a group of youth planning to move to Asheville, Missouri for Rumspringa, Elizabeth begs to tag along as housekeeper.
 She, too, is curious about the world beyond Swan Creek Settlement, but will she and the others learn even more about themselves?